Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

 In some cases you can observe a chair also hung with the coffin.
 This is the same one on which the body was placed right after death as part of the ritual.
 The Igorots still practice this funerary custom until today although it has become very rare due to the introduction of modern burial practices.

 The sign outside the path to the coffins warned us that we needed to get a guide, which only cost 200 PHP (€4) so we didn’t bother to argue against it, although it is very easy to make your own way there.
 We cannot claim that the guide provided any particular value vis-a-vis a non-guided trip though!
+Be sure to include the Echo Valley Hanging Coffins on your Sagada itinerary!

 The view from the Kanip-Aw Lodge